-Subsequent prediction of the $H{\gamma}$ and $H{\alpha}$ absorption lines, using the method described in my previous reports yield the results depicted in figures 7 and 8.
+Subsequent prediction of the H{γ} and H{α} absorption lines, using the method described in my previous reports yield the results depicted in figures 7 and 8.

-In these figures it can be seen that the model predictions are not too far off from the measurements with regard to the amplitude of each line however there is an obvious difference in shape between the modelled and measured profiles.
-It is to be hoped that, as for the Sun, although the line profile shapes were not very well reproduced the calculations provide a reasonable estimate for the thickness and average pressure of Vega's photosphere.
+In these figures it can be seen that the model predictions are very good with regard to the amplitude of each line however there is an obvious difference in shape between the modelled and measured profiles.
+It is to be hoped that, although the line profile shapes were not very well reproduced, the calculations provide a reasonable estimate for the thickness and average pressure of Vega's photosphere.

-Figure 9 shows the result of calculations of the thickness and pressure of Vega's photosphere as a function of an, as yet to be determined, impact parameter.
+Figure 9 shows the result of calculations of the thickness and pressure of Vega's photosphere as a function of the impact parameter ρ .